YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZFF2MANY, Number of characters specified for ZFF deviceparameter (xxxx) is more than the allowed (yyyy)

-Run Time Error: This indicates that the number of characters specified for ZFF deviceparameter for the socked device being OPENd (or USEd) exceeds the maximum allowed.
+Run Time Error: This indicates that the number of characters specified for ZFF deviceparameter for the socked device being OPENed (or USEd) exceeds the maximum allowed.

 Action: Modify the string specified for ZFF to have a length of at most the maximum allowed.